 Income At Home offers a work from home opportunity that promises to give you the flexibility to work part time and create your own schedule around your families activities so you can spend more quality time with them.

-The website is endorse by prominent radio personalities.
+The website is endorsed by prominent radio personalities.
 Once you become a member you receive a work at home kit that informs you how to create income from a home based business opportunity.

 What Income At Home doesn’t tell you is the company they are promoting is Herbalife.
 If you have an eye for detail you may have noticed a very small Herbalife logo in the top right hand corner of the Income At Home webpage.